-AI agents are rapidly moving beyond assistants and chatbots into autonomous economic actors.
-They execute transactions, commit resources, enter agreements, and interact with other agents at machine speed.
-Communication protocols like MCP and A2A have standardized how agents connect to tools and to each other.
+AI agents are becoming autonomous economic actors.
+They execute transactions, commit resources, and interact with other agents at machine speed.
+Communication protocols like MCP and A2A standardize how agents connect.
+Payment protocols like x402, MPP, and AP2 enable agents to transact.
+Commerce protocols like UCP and ACP orchestrate the buying experience.
+Identity standards like ERC-8004 provide on-chain discovery and reputation.

-AEAP addresses this gap.
-It provides the governance layer that sits above communication protocols — a standardized framework for treating AI agents as accountable economic entities, not just software processes.
+AEA/P addresses this gap.
+It provides the governance layer above communication, commerce, payments, and identity—a standardized framework for treating AI agents as accountable economic entities with enforceable obligations.

 Five Protocol Pillars

-AEAP defines five interconnected governance capabilities.
-Together, they provide the trust infrastructure required for agents operating as economic entities.
+AEA/P defines five interconnected governance capabilities.
+Together, they form the trust infrastructure required for agents operating as economic entities.

 01